 Furthermore, the Flip 2 does include SIM and SD card slots, with the ability to expand the phone’s total storage to 32GB.
-Unfortunately, you are limited to a single carrier and it’s far from the cheapest phone out there.
-The phone itself retails for approximately $100, but there are always deals through online retailers like Amazon.
+Unfortunately, you are limited to a single carrier, and it’s far from the cheapest phone.
+The phone retails for approximately $100, but there are always deals through online retailers like Amazon.

 Frequently Asked Questions

-1. When should I buy my child a cell phone?
+When should I buy a kids cell phone?

-Every family situation and every child is different, so there isn’t an exact age when you should buy your child a cell phone.
-Instead, you should think about your child’s maturity level, their activities, and what benefits a cell phone would offer.
+Every family situation and every child is different, so there isn’t a recommended age to buy your child a cell phone.
+Instead, think about your child’s maturity level, their activities, and what benefits a cell phone would offer.

-2. How can I lock down a regular smart phone for my child?
+How can I lock down a regular smartphone for my child?